kgisl/pythonFDP/manual/lab7-kgashok.py.md

 ## Post-Lab Questions

+0. Rewrite the code to use only lists and not a dictionary.

+## Bonus 1

-0. You are asked to remove all the duplicate occurrences of only one specific element in the list.
+1. You are asked to remove all the duplicate occurrences of only one specific element in the list.
 Write a function for this.

-## Bonus 1

-## Bonus 2

-## Bonus 3

 ## Interview Grade